Alcohol in China: Cuisine

 Chinese alcoholic beverages were traditionally warmed before being consumed, a practice going back to the early dynastic period.
-The temperature to which the liquor may be warmed ranges between approximately 35 and 55 °C, well below the boiling point of ethanol.
+The temperature to which the liquor may be warmed ranges between approximately 35 and 55 °C, well below the boiling point of ethanol (about 78 or 79 °C).
 Warming the liquor allows its aromas to be better appreciated by the drinker without losing too much alcohol.
 The optimal temperature for warming depends on the type of beverage as well as the preference of the drinker.

 Traditionally, also, the drinks are consumed together with food rather than on their own.
 Neither practice is binding in modern China.

 In addition to being used to brew liquor, the seed mash described above can also be made to be eaten or drunk as a sweet dessert.

 Medicine

-Traditional Chinese medicine frequently employed alcoholic drinks (associated with yin) and alcoholic drinks were likewise used as medicine.
+Traditional Chinese medicine frequently employed alcoholic drinks (associated with yin energy) and alcoholic drinks were likewise used as medicine.
 Alcohol including extracts of plants, herbs, animal parts, or minerals are not as common as they once were but may still be encountered.
 One example of such a medicinal alcoholic drink is realgar wine: consumed during the Dragon Boat Festival, realgar wine consisted of huangjiu mixed with realgar, an arsenic sulfide also used as an insecticide.
 It appears in the Chinese legend of the White Snake as the substance which forces the snake to reveal her true form.
 The drink was thought to prevent disease and misfortune (particularly snake bites and digestive worms) and to promote health; although modern Chinese authorities discourage the practice, it is still legally available for consumption.

+Vessels

+Ritual wine server (guang), Indianapolis.
+Cast bronze.
+Shang dynasty.

+Alcohol in China is intimately associated with the various vessels or implements associated with fermentation, production, storing or aging vessels of such beverages.
+This is noteworthy in various ways.

+Vessels of various types from neolithic ceramic culture have been excavated.
+A great boon to modern research is that the natural pores in the clay absorbed and preserved traces of liquids which had been contained in these vessels.
+By extraction with solvents and subsequent laboratory analysis researchers have discovered much about these liquid contents from long ago.
+It turns out that some of these contents were alcoholic drinks, which in the case of some archeological sites such as Jiahu appears to have been fairly common.

+Numerous bronze age vessels also survive from China ancient dynastic China.
+An interesting question is to what extent ancient elites may have been poisoning themselves due to the presence of up to 20% free lead in some of the common alloys used for casting.
+The bronze vessels are of enormous interest as artifactual evidence of the intersection of the role of alcohol in the rites and rituals of ancient Chinese society.